Risk Management

 Impairment of non-financial assets

-Regarding the impairment of non-financial assets such as property, plant and equipment, goodwill, and intangible assets recorded in the Group's consolidated statement of financial position, if the recoverable amount falls below the carrying amount due to a decline in profitability or changes in fair value, an impairment loss may be incurred.
-This could have a significant impact on the Group's results of operations and financial position.
+Regarding the impairment of non-financial assets such as property, plant and equipment, goodwill, and intangible assets recorded in the Group’s consolidated statement of financial position, if the recoverable amount falls below the carrying amount due to a decline in profitability or changes in fair value, an impairment loss may be incurred.
+This could have a significant impact on the Group’s operational results and financial position.

 -